ahmaazouzi/javastuff/basicLang.md

 ### String Literals:
 - String literals are enclosed inside double quotes.
-- They can also use hexadecimal and octal representations as in [characters](#entered-directly-as-octals).
+- They can also use hexadecimal and octal representations as in [characters](entered-directly-as-octals).
+- Sadly, as of java 8, strings must start and end on the same line.
+There is no line-continuation escape sequence as in Python, for example.

 ## Variables: